Napier covers an area of 10,300 hectares and has an approximate total population of 55,500 people living in 21,215 dwellings.

 All pump stations and reservoirs are linked to a Programmable Logic Controller (PLC) by radio telemetry for centralised control and alarm monitoring.

 The PLC monitors the levels of reservoirs and automatically controls pumps as levels vary.
 If pumps fail or reservoir levels reach low level or overflow conditions, an alarm is generated by the PLC to alert staff.
 Automatic control of the system by the PLC can be overridden to allow staff to control the pumps if required.
 After hours, staff can communicate with the PLC using a remote terminal connected to a telephone to check the status of the system, and to control pumps.

-Bacteriological and chemical tests are carried out on samples taken from pump stations, reservoirs, and randomly from the reticulation on a regular basis to ensure that the system remains free from contamination in accordance with the Drinking Water Standards of New Zealand 2005.
+Meanwhile, bacteriological and chemical tests are carried out on samples taken from pump stations, reservoirs, and randomly from the reticulation on a regular basis to ensure that the system remains free from contamination in accordance with the Drinking Water Standards of New Zealand 2008.